MahmudAhmed/todo/README.md

   <img width="600" height="400" src="./assets/ql-5.png">
 </p>

+Easily add a due date and time for your task.

 ### Flag items that are a priority

 <p align="center">
   <img width="620" height="300" src="./assets/ql-6.png">
 </p>

+Priority marking for todo.

 ### Mark todo items as complete